inih/CC-Blog-Project/README.md

 ```
 Ensure that this is not commented out.

-Build the image and push it to the Google Repository
+Build the image using the 'Dockerfile' and push it to the Google Repository
 ```
 docker build -t gcr.io/${PROJECT_ID}/travelapp:v1 .